dblucyne/dodba_tools/README.md

-The doDBA tools is a console-based remote system monitor. that does not require special software on the remote system. it collects real-time performance data from system and MySQL.
+The doDBA tools is a console-based remote system monitor. that does not require special software on the remote system. it collects real-time performance data from linux and MySQL.
-And can generate a trace file to help you analyze the MySQL database.
+And can generate a doing file to help you analyze the MySQL database.
 This program is free software.doDBA is written in go.

 Authors:dblucyne@gmail.com